 My name's Eric.
 I'm a writer and a programmer.
 This blog is more about the writing aspect.
 Although, really, I comment on whatever I want to.
 Lots of video game talk, movies, and being irritated at people who use the word 'irregardless'.

-I am 6'0", my sign is Taurus, and my blood type is O positive.
+I am 6'0".
+My sign is Taurus.
+My blood type is O positive.

 When and where were you born?